doctorwidget/volta/doc/heroku.rst

 ..................................

 Next, we need to change the way the session store is handled.
-A Ring session store is not a function; it must be a *reified instance* that implements the ``ring.middleware.session.store/SessionStore`` protocol.
+A Ring session store is a *reified instance* that implements the ``ring.middleware.session.store/SessionStore`` protocol.
 This turns out to create an issue with AOT compilation, because the session-store instance is compiled and instantiated before we know anything about the operating environment.
 If we don't know the operating environment, we can't supply the correct URI connection string, because the whole point is to pull that out at runtime via ``environ``.
 As a result, the default ``session-store`` provided by Monger just plain doesn't work in an AOT environment.

 However, that default Monger class is fine for all other purposes, so we will implement a simple two-step solution.
 First, we will define another atom holding